 In addition, spyware and adware can gain access to a user's webcam and microphone, recording video and audio of the user.
 The data collected can be sent to third parties who can either use it to carry out cyber attacks or sell it to other cyber criminals.
 If that happens, a myriad of hackers can get hold of your data and, in the worst case, you lose all rights to it.

 Adware and spyware also work together in that the spyware collects personal information that can be used to target advertisements to a specific user.
-The advertisements can be fake and contain malware that is downloaded to a user's computer if the user clicks on the advertisement.
+This is also called malvertising and these advertisements can be fake and contain malware that is then downloaded to a user's computer if the user clicks on the advertisement.

 How adware programs get installed on your computer